 -You need more friends on the app in order to see more people you are connected to.

 -Lack of profile requirement.
-There are more areas to complete about yourself here, which is good, but it is not mandatory, so a lot of people don’t complete any info.
+There are more areas to complete about yourself, which is good, but it is not mandatory, so a lot of people don’t complete any info.

-Conclusion: This feels like the intentions to meet quality people that are serious about dating are there, but I found a lack of people to choose from.
-Also none of the guys I matched with messaged me, so again I am wondering if all apps are ego strokers.
+Conclusion: The intention to meet quality people, serious about dating are here, but I found a lack of people to choose from.
+Also, none of the guys I matched with messaged me, so again I am wondering if all apps are used for the thrill of boosting egos with matches.
 This app was the best of the three.

-Happn gives you a pool of potential suitors based on who you have crossed paths with.
+happn gives you a pool of potential suitors based on who you have literally crossed paths with.
 Your location must be enabled for this.

 -Shows how active a person is by the minute.

--Gives the location of where you crossed paths, an updates how many times you have crossed paths.
+-Gives the location of where you crossed paths, and updates how many times you have crossed paths.

 -Shows current distance.